Family holidays in Syracuse Sicily

 There are rocks to swim from on Ortigia at Forte Vigliena but if you’d prefer something sandy, there are countless beaches a short drive or taxi ride away.

-6. Walk into a giant ear at the Archaeological Park
+Walk into a giant ear at the Syracuse Archaeological Park

 My favourite piazza in Sicily has to be Syracuse’s Piazza Duomo.
 Its limestone palazzos appear to glow in the sunshine and it’s a great spot to let the kids run around.
-We drank coffee while our kids ate ice cream and then played with other children.
-The cathedral is almost a complete history of Sicily with Greek, Roman, Arabic, Norman and Baroque elements.
+We introduced the children to the Sicilian dessert granita: similar to sorbet but less sweet and with a coarser texture, delicious!
+The boys then ran off to play football with some other children while we enjoyed a coffee.
+The cathedral of Syracuse is almost a complete history of Sicily with Greek, Roman, Arabic, Norman and Baroque elements.

 Such is the draw of simply sitting in a piazza, ice cream or coffee in hand, watching the world go by, that we didn’t manage to visit the Ipogeo.
 However, it sounds intriguing: a series of Roman cave-like passageways under the city, used as an air raid shelter in the Second World War, which lead from Piazza Duomo to the sea.
 If anyone has visited them, please let me know what you thought.